 - Uelen, the most northeasterly village in Russia, home to a predominantly Chukchi population.
 The village is one of the foremost centres for Chukchi and Inuit art.
 On our visit, we’ll be entertained by local folklore and a visit to the bone-carving workshops

 On this 2-week Kamchatka photography tour designed especially for landscape, nature and wildlife photography enthusiasts.
 Stay on the shores of the iconic Kurilskoye Lake and take part in some of the best brown bear photo opportunities as the bears gorge themselves during the annual salmon run.
 Hike to the summits of some of Kamchatka’s active volcanoes for thrilling shots of steaming vents, acid lakes, and smoking craters.
 Your aim is to return to “Earth” with images of alien landscapes and wild nature worthy of the pages of National Geographic.
 Our Kamchatka photography tour suits all the professional and amateur photographers, as well as active and adventurous travellers.
 No prior mountain climbing experience is required, but a decent level of fitness is strongly recommended.

-Kamchatka Photography Tour HIghlights
+Kamchatka Photography Expedition HIghlights:

 - Brace yourself for a bone-rattling journey on a Russian 6WD all-terrain vehicle on a road tracing the western coast of Kamchatka (complete with river crossing) to isolated Pauzhetka village.
 Pauzhhetka is a tiny settlement between the Sea of Okhost and Kuril Lake, surrounded on all sides by towering volcanoes